NepaliTelecom.com

 Not for a regular user!

 Nepal has long teased the idea of blanket internet coverage to close the digital divide across the country.
-But it is not readily feasible due to the unfriendly geography making it adverse for laying infrastructure.
+However, it is not readily feasible due to the unfriendly geography making it adverse for laying infrastructure.
 That is why satellite internet service looks ideal in rural and remote areas.
 However, due to the cost of setup and maintenance, such services are costlier than what we get on fiber broadband.
 It looks like the case with Kacific internet packages too.

 But there is a pragmatic side to it as well.
 Satellite internet won’t be the immediate choice for many living in trade centers and rural Terai.
 Fiber and mobile services cover a large portion of more developed areas in Nepal already.
 But in parts of the Himalayan, and Hilly region, it can bring much-needed wireless connectivity to a lot of people.